ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3oncan/README.md

 * Therfore from my point of view, combination of both methods is best approach.

 ## Limitation of collecting data
-* At present, the communication protocol is known only for Vitocal (listener on CAN id 0x693 on internal CAN), Vitocharge VX3 and Vitoair (both listener on CAN id 0x451 on external CAN).
+* At present, the communication protocol is known only for Vitocal (listener on CAN id 0x693 on internal CAN), Vitocharge VX3 and Vitoair (both listener on CAN id 0x451 on external and internal CAN).

 ## What is different to open3e project?
 * Obviously, the main differece is the direct integration to ioBroker.
 Configuration can be done via dialogs, data get's directly listed in object trees.